JoeyDeSmet/OplossingenOndersteunendeVragenComputerarchitectuur/docs/chapters/chapter6/README.md

 ### Soft real-time Systems

-These systems have some real-time constrains, but missing a deadline does not result in a catastrophic failure.
+these systems have some real-time constrains, but missing a deadline does not result in a catastrophic failure.

 **Example of Soft real-time systems**: